 Advertisers have long known that emotions have the power to loosen customers’ purse strings, but in other aspects of business, emotions haven’t played as favorably.
+Until now.

 Recent research and empirical data are changing the way companies think about emotional engagement with customers.
 Following are three examples of how leading businesses are incorporating emotions into customer engagement strategies.

 In 2013, Deloitte Chairman Punit Renjen became concerned about the sentiment of distrust in business lingering from the financial crisis.
 He decided that companies needed to strengthen trust with customers by instilling a sense of purpose that is bigger than simply achieving profits.

 “What companies do for clients, people, communities and society are all interconnected,” says Renjen.
 “A culture of purpose ensures that management and employees alike see each as a reason to go to work every day.”

 Defining a clear culture of purpose establishes a more meaningful relationship with customers because the focus centers on the company’s mission and vision.
 Renjen believes customers who are ordinarily skeptical of business can be motivated by a company’s clear concept of purpose.